Seizure and sale of tangible personal property

 In case of a purchase proposal

-The Commissioner of Justice then transmits this information to the creditor.
+The Commissioner of Justice then forwards this information to the creditor.

 The creditor has 15 days to accept or reject this sale.
 If he does not inform the Commissioner of Justice, he is considered to be in favor of the sale.

-If the creditor refuses all amicable sales, the goods will be sold by public auction (forced sale).
+If the creditor refuses all amicable sales, the goods must be sold by public auction (forced sale).

 No purchase offer

-The seized goods will be sold at public auction (forced sale).
+The seized goods will have to be sold at public auction (forced sale).

 Forced Sale Terms